MarcLoupias/md-file-converter/README.md

 Convert the files grabbed by <globPattern> with the <implPkg> implementation package.

 Options:
   -d, --dest <path>                                       Specify an absolute or relative directory destination <path> for the converted file(s). <path> MUST exist.
   -f, --filename <filename>                               When reducing to a single file, specity the filename <filename> (without extension which is defined in the impl pkg) for the converted file.
+  -o, --overwrite-marked-options <markedOptionsFilePath>  Marked options set in the <markedOptionsFilePath> file overwrite the default options defined in the implementation package in use.
   -h, --help                                              output usage information
 ```

+### `--dest` option

 Notice that the source directory structure will not be created in the `dest` directory, all the files will be written in `dest` dir.